Modern Language Requirement

 - If the language you know is not offered at North Park you can arrange to be tested by a qualified person at another four-year university.
 You may not use a community college, community center, church, or relative to administer a proficiency exam, and you are responsible for any fees related to taking the test or having the results posted to North Park.

-- Fill out this or contact Academic Engagement for more information.
+- Fill out the form that applies to you to register for any language placement exam or contact Academic Engagement for more information.

 Rule 2: Native Language Other Than English